TLDR

 Behind the theater, in a narrow passage now known as Death Alley (or Couch Place), bodies were laid in neat rows.
 The tragedy led to sweeping fire safety reforms including exit doors that open outward, fireproof curtains, and emergency lighting standards still used today.

 The spirits of victims appear to have never left.
-Condé Nast Traveler has recognized Death Alley as one of the "42 Most Haunted Places in the World."
-Visitors report cold spots, whispers, and ghostly apparitions near the pavement where so many died.
+Conde Nast Traveler has recognized Death Alley as one of the "42 Most Haunted Places in the World."
+Visitors report sudden temperature drops, whispers, and ghostly figures near the pavement where so many died.
 Many feel a strange presence following them through the alley, while others hear voices whispering their names or feel cold hands landing on their shoulders, only to turn and find no one there.

 The original building was razed in the 1920s and rebuilt as the Oriental Theatre, which retained the facade.
 Today it operates as the James M. Nederlander Theatre at 24 West Randolph Street.
 But the alley remains a haunted reminder of that terrible afternoon when Chicago's "fireproof" theater became a death trap.